Supported byEU

 More details →

-An 'Illustrated Visit' exhibition featuring Urban Sketchers at the FC Barcelona museum.
+A special 'Illustrated Visit' exhibition featuring Urban Sketchers, held within the FC Barcelona museum at Spotify Camp Nou.

 🖼️ Exhibition